 ONCE upon a time – because isn’t that how most great stories begin?
 I was a 27 year old physical science tech who could barely button my lab coat.
 I had one of the coolest jobs ever, to me anyway.
 For several years I worked on a military base, making sure our water was safe to drink, and our wastewater was cleaner than the river it flowed into.
 Making things bubble, smoke, and change color, was all part of my job description.
 I even got to take boat rides several times a week checking water quality.
-The pay was great and the benefits seemed too good to be true, (but actually really were).
+The pay was great and so were the benefits.

 Preschool – because that’s what you do next.

 At only 2 years old, we enrolled our baby in a church preschool – because that’s what everyone else was doing.
 It would be good for her and me everyone said.
 I had been her sole caretaker for two years, and she needed to be with strangers for half-a-day for socialization.
 I continued to do this for two more years.
 Nothing bad ever happened.
 In fact, it was a positive experience for her and me at the time.
 It wasn’t until registration papers for kindergarten started showing up in her little book bag that I began to feel anxious about sending her to school all day everyday.

 Finding out we lived in one of the worst school districts in the county sent me on a search to find something else.
 Unfortunately, no one (not even the church preschool) bothered to inform me that I had options other than public education.
 I had to find them on my own.
 There wasn’t many choices, as there was only one private Christian school at the time.
 I considered it, visited it, and quickly decided it was not for us.
 We knew one other homeschooling family well enough to ask questions.
 Homeschooling sounded good, but I questioned would I be enough?
 I’m not a teacher, how can I teach what she needs to know?
 How would we find friends?
 My husband and I mulled over it for a couple of weeks, and then decided we’d give it a try.